 Since the raw materials were responsible for the largest portion of the impact that the manufacturer could potentially optimize, product performance and durability were important.
-Within the flooring system, there was a range of $^{\sim}43$ kg of coating being needed to satisfy the functional unit to $^{\sim}64$ kg of coating depending on the market and technical life.
-This means that close to fifty percent more material was needed when using the latter lifetime.
+Within the formulas, there was a range of as little as ~5 kg of coating being needed to satisfy the functional unit to as much as ~10 kg of coating.
+This means that close to two times as much material was needed when using the latter lifetime.

 Generally speaking, the longer a coating lasts, the better its environmental performance will be.
 Ultimately, the end-user should decide which lifetime is more appropriate for their decision-making.